Lorne Epstein

 Topics

 Research on decision-making reveals that when individuals are highly aware of their decision-making process, they can see how non-determinant data influences their thinking.
-This awareness improves decision-making by giving people access to a more extensive set of choices to reach their intended outcomes.
+This awareness improves decision-making by developing a more extensive set of choices to reach intended outcomes.

-Experiential learning is an integral component of the workshop and the participants learning experience.
+Experiential learning is integral to the workshop and the participants’ learning experience.
 This session includes simulated experiences that transform participant behaviors through awareness.
-The experiential learning model builds insights by having participants do the actions in a training space that will reduce biases in decision-making.
-Participants have many opportunities to directly experience their unconscious bias and priming bias.
-They will have an opportunity to take a firmly held assumption and deconstruct it using deductive reasoning.
+The experiential learning model builds insights by having participants do the actions in a training space that reduces biases in decision-making.
+Participants have many opportunities to experience their unconscious bias and priming bias directly.
+They can take a firmly held assumption and deconstruct it using deductive reasoning.

 Learning Objectives